 The Constitution sets the bar for government.
 It says, “Government, you have the power to do these few things and that’s all”.

 Now, is the Constitution, the standard, right, virtuous, and good…?
 Does that matter?
 No one, no government, is right, virtuous and good, which is why we need a standard.
-And until we can find a better standard and a peaceful way to set that standard up, we better hold up the standard we now have, or else government is sure to plow through liberty like a bulldozer through a patch of grass.
+And until we can find a better standard and a peaceful way to establish that standard new standard, we better uphold the standard we now have, or else government is sure to plow through liberty and never look back.

 I think this is something that everyone–liberals, conservatives, independents and libertarians alike–should all be able to agree upon.
 Liberals may want a different standard, but I can almost guarantee you that they’d prefer any standard to no standard and the subsequent arbitrary unlimited government power that follows.